TheJacksonLaboratory/LIRICAL/docs/setup.rst

 .. note::
-  The v1 of LIRICAL was written in Java 8 but starting from v2 we require Java 17 or better to take advantage of numerous performance improvements and novel language features.
+  The v1 of LIRICAL was written in Java 8 but starting from v2 we require Java 17 or better to take advantage of the novel Java features.

 Building from sources
 ~~~~~~~~~~~~~~~~~~~~~